 - Don’t over tell.
-The temptation is to put it all out there, tell everything you know, and be done with the damn thing.
-That’s not how it works.
+The temptation is to put it all out there, tell everything you know, and be done with the darn thing.
+That is not how it works.
 No matter what the age, start off with the basics and add detail in subsequent conversations.

 - Don’t wait.
-The truth is it is simply easier to start the process when your child is young and predisposed to believe everything is magical about themselves, and usually don’t ask detailed or tough questions.
+It is simply easier to start the process when your child is young and predisposed to believe everything about themselves is magical, and usually not inclined to ask detailed or tough questions.
 As an added bonus, more resources are available to help parents of younger kids.
 Yes, it’s easier to cut your parental telling chops on the 6 and under set, but…

 - It’s never too late.
 Even if your child is now sprouting facial hair and slamming doors, it is not too late.
 Read this blog for ideas on telling older kids and adolescents for the first time.

-- The basic ingredients of the story are pretty darn simple.
+- The basic ingredients of the story are “simple”.

 - We wanted you very, very much.

 - We got help from a doctor, and when that didn’t work we got more help because when you have trouble you get help and sometimes you have to try a lot of different things before it gets better.

 - We were so so happy when you finally came.